 For more information, please visit the E-Verify website.

-Self Check may issue a Tentative Nonconfirmation (TNC) result for your case if your name, Social Security number, date of birth, or other information do not match government records.
+Self Check may issue a Tentative Nonconfirmation (Mismatch) result for your case if your name, Social Security number, date of birth, or other information do not match government records.

-If your Self Check case receives a Department of Homeland Security (DHS) and/or Social Security Administration (SSA) TNC result, you can choose to take action to resolve it.
+If your Self Check case receives a Department of Homeland Security (DHS) and/or Social Security Administration (SSA) mismatch result, you can choose to take action to resolve it.